dominodatalab/domino-research/bridge/README.md

 First, create the AWS resources that Bridge needs to operate:

 * S3 bucket for model artifacts.
 * IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).
+See the [AWS IAM docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_quick-links-common-tasks.html) for help with configuring IAM credentials.

 This only needs to be run once for a given AWS account and region.